Khayelitsha Commission: Impact

 Although the South African Police Service (SAPS) is not legally obliged to implement the commission’s recommendations it has committed to doing so.
 In response to repeated requests from civil society, Helen Zille released a 22 page confidential letter from national police commissioner Riah Phiyega.
 In summarising the contents of the letter Zille stated that Phiyega "“denied, disputed or redirected to the (Western Cape provincial government and the City of Cape Town)” every recommendation" from the commission concerning allegations of police inefficiency in Khayelitsha.

 Although most of the commissions rulings focused on SAPS the Western Cape Department of Community Safety (DOCS) has stated that they will ensure evidence gathered as well as the work of the commission will be incorporated into the Western Cape government's crime prevention strategies.
 DOCS went on to state that it will assist in the establishment and running of an oversight team to monitor the implementation of the commission's findings and recommendations.
 SAPS is charged with establishing the oversight committee.

-Two years after the report was published the Western Cape government issued progress update on the implementation of the Commission's findings.
+Two years after the report was published the Western Cape government issued a progress update on the implementation of the Commission's findings.
 The update stated that a large number of the 13 findings directly relating to SAPS had not yet been implemented.
 It also noted that the National Police Minister had still not "formally endorsed" the Commission's findings or responded to any of its recommendations.
 In 2018, four years after the commission had made its recommendations, the number of murders had increased from 353 in 2014 to 397 whilst the provision of security lighting by the municipality was still inadequate.
 Five years after the commission had published its findings a fourth police station at Makhaza had still not been built despite the recommendation to do so.